osmahdy/leon/README.md

 ---

 ## Overview
 This project is a **responsive HTML and CSS** webpage designed to demonstrate a clean and modern user interface.
-It serves as a **[describe purpose: portfolio, landing page, e-commerce page, etc.]** and showcases effective use of semantic HTML and well-structured CSS.
+It serves as a **company Website** and showcases effective use of semantic HTML and well-structured CSS.

 ### Goals
 - Provide an elegant and responsive layout.